rhad00/CaddyManager/README.md

 ### Configuration Persistence
 - Configurations are stored in both the database and Caddy
-- Automatic backup system maintains config_backups/caddy_config_backup.json
+- Automatic backup system maintains config_backups/caddy_config_backup.json which can be mounted as local folder in docker or in a volume
 - Configuration is rebuilt from database on service restart
-- Handles both HTTP and HTTPS proxies with proper SSL termination
+- Handles both HTTP and HTTPS proxies with proper SSL termination (ACME Let's Encrypt without user intervention)

 ### Template Implementation
 Templates simplify service configuration through: